clay/amphora/lib/routes/readme.md

 ]
 ```

+### Component Data

+You can grab the default data for a component, data for a specific instance, or even data for a specific version (of an instance).
+GETs and PUTs to these endpoints behave as you would expect from a RESTful api (they return what you send them).
+GETs and PUTs to the `.json` and `.html` extensions also work, but they'll return the composed (i.e. a component and its children) JSON and HTML, respectively.

 ### Modifying components
 `GET /components/:name[/instances/:id][@:version[.:extension]]` will return a component.
 The form the data is based on the extension (.html, .json, .yaml), or the Accepts header of the request.